NetApp/harvest/docker/podman/README.md

 usermod --append --groups wheel harvest
 ```

-Login with the harvest user, setup the podman.socket, and make sure the curl below works.
+Login with the harvest user, setup the podman.socket, and make sure the curl below works. `su` or `sudo` aren't sufficient, you need to `ssh` into the machine as the harvest user or use `machinectl login`.
+See [sudo-rootless-podman](https://www.redhat.com/sysadmin/sudo-rootless-podman) for details.

 ```bash
 # these must be run as the harvest user